ryan-howard-hc/ReactMenu/Pseudo.md

 ## Requirements
 MoSCoW
 1. MUST
 - WIREFRAMES for website design       DONE
-- Basic information regarding the name, address, and hours of restaurant
+- Basic information regarding the name, address, and hours of restaurant                         DONE
-- BOOTSTRAP via NPM
+- BOOTSTRAP via NPM                   DONE
-- API retrieval through AXIOS
+- API retrieval through AXIOS         DONE
 - DYNAMIC menu - SECTIONS such as appetizers, pasta, sandwiches, etc
                - AT LEAST 15 meals
                - ORGANISM display for each section
                - BOOTSTRAP card for each meal